Shoalwater, Queensland: Education

 There are no schools in Shoalwater.
-The nearest government primary schools are Byfield Sate School in neighbouring Byfield to the south and Marlborough State School in Marlborough to the south-west.
+The nearest government primary schools are Byfield State School in neighbouring Byfield to the south and Marlborough State School in Marlborough to the south-west.
 The nearest government secondary school is Yeppoon State High School.in Yeppoon to the south-east, but it would be too distant from most parts of the locality with the alternatives being distance education and boarding school.